We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Elements of a prognostic study

-Prognostic studies should begin at a defined point of time in the disease course, follow up patients for an adequate amount of time, and measure all relevant outcomes.
+Prognostic studies should begin at a defined point of time in the disease course, follow up patients for an adequate period of time, and measure all relevant outcomes.
 Other features include:2

 - To ensure an unbiased sample, the study population should include all those with a disease in a defined population, for example all those on a disease register